 Most presenters’ go-to for the end of a presentation is a summary slide that reviews all of the main points of the talk.
 But these summaries are boring…they don’t tell the audience anything new, so listeners completely tune them out.

-A better way to approach the end of a talk is to give your audience something to do with the information you’ve just given them, in the form of a call-to-action (like the one below).
+A better way to approach the end of a talk is to give your audience something to do with the information you’ve just given them, in the form of a call-to-action (like the persuasive presentation example below).

 Audiences must be prompted to do take action!
 Even if they’ve been given all of the tools they need to get something done, if you don’t prompt them directly, it’s not going to happen.